epochjs/epoch/README.md

 For the most part you'll only need to use the following tasks:

-1. `cake build` / `cake watch` - These will compile the CoffeeScript into JavaScript and compile SCSS to css.
+1. `cake build` / `cake watch` - These will compile the CoffeeScript into JavaScript and compile SCSS to CSS.
 2. `cake --version X.Y.Z release` - This is used to create minified release versions of the library.